 Rondos allow coaches to keep the players moving.
 Once the defense wins the ball or kicks it out, coach has a pile of balls to restart and keep training active.

 Rondos help build confidence in players passing game

 I remember the first time going from college to the pros.
-I was in Florida with Kansas City in the MLS.
+Part of the pre-season was in Florida with Kansas City in Major League Soccer.
 The hardest part to get used to was the speed of play.
 Simple 1 touch passing.

 Simple doesn’t mean easy for most players.
 Having to know who’s open before you get the ball or as it’s traveling to you is next level.